 Even after you've found a more affordable place to live in Florida, moving there can be expensive.
 By working with a Clever Partner Agent, you'll have an expert in your corner and you may be able to take advantage of Clever Cash Back.

-When you buy a home with a Clever agent, you might be eligible for up to 0.5% cash back to use on anything you want.
-For the average home value of $232,000, you'd pocket $1,160 to help you move (or splurge on a great housewarming gift for yourself).
+When you buy a home with a Clever agent, you might be eligible for cash back to use on anything you want.
+For the average home value of $232,000, you'd pocket more money to help you move (or splurge on a great housewarming gift for yourself).

 3. Vero Beach